barumau/pandunia/engli/pandunia-engli.md

 klona - clone (replicate)
 klor - chlorine
 klube - club
+ko - than (as, compared to)
+ko multo - how many?
+ko? - how?
 kobalte - cobalt
 koda - encode
 kode - code (cipher)